tagtogorg/tagtog-doc/projects.md

         <strong>What is an entity?</strong>&nbsp; a named entity is a real-world object, such as persons, locations, organizations, products, etc. Examples of named entities include Barack Obama, New York City, Volkswagen Golf, or anything that can be named.
 Entities are instances of <code>Entity Types</code> (e.g., New York City is an instance of a City, wheel is an instance of a Vehicle part).
       </div>
       <div class="message">
-        <strong>Accesibility tip</strong>: use colors that are easy to distinguish.
+        <strong>Accessibility tip</strong>: use colors that are easy to distinguish.
 Keep in mind color blind users.
       </div>
       <div class="message">
         The name for an Entity type should contain only letters, numbers, or underscores, and must start with a letter.
 Minimum length: 3 characters.
 Maximum length: 24 characters.